Chart Color Schemes

 Lithgow faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate stands at 14.2%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 14.2%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent (9.8%), followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 42.1% of residents aged 15+ holding such qualifications, including advanced diplomas (9.4%) and certificates (32.7%).
+Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding such qualifications, including advanced diplomas (9.4%) and certificates (32.7%).

-Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.
 This includes primary education (10.6%), secondary education (7.8%), and tertiary education (2.6%).
-A total of six schools operate within Lithgow, educating approximately 1,915 students.
-The area's educational provision is balanced, with four primary schools and two secondary schools serving distinct age groups.
+Six schools operate within Lithgow, educating approximately 1,915 students.
+Four primary and two secondary schools serve distinct age groups, balancing educational provision across the area.

 Frequently Asked Questions - Education